 Research show that students of color are more likely to succeed if they have at least one teacher who looks like them.
 But in many urban districts like Milwaukee, there is a mismatch between students and teachers.
-Teachers are mostly white, and students are mostly black and Hispanic.
+Teachers are mostly white, and students are mostly black or Hispanic.

 Now, we turn to a possible solution by visiting schools that are looking inside their own classrooms to recruit more teachers of color.